You know that whole unwritten rule about how you’re supposed to eat light (read: nothing) the day before Thanksgiving? Well, that’s shot to hell.

 Cook the tortellini in boiling water- it should only take about 3 minutes.

-Combine softened butter, heavy cream, and about half of the cheese.
+Combine softened butter, heavy cream, garlic powder, pepper, and about half of the cheese.

 Add the veggies to the tortellini, with half of the sauce.
 Stir together.
 Add the seafood and the rest of the sauce.